ZhiGroup/ZhiGroup.github.io/_includes/introduction.md

-Our group is interested in using big data to advance precision medicine and health.
-We develop new algorithms and models for the big data collected from biobanks and eletronic health records, and making new insights that are not possible with smaller scale data.
+Our group is interested in advancing precision medicine and health using big data analytics.
+We develop new algorithms and models for the big data in biobanks and eletronic health records.
+In particular, we are making new insights from big data that are often not possible with smaller data.